kawycki/ciklum-agents-demo/README.md

 2. FIRECRACKER_BIN in ('app/config.py') set to binary built in previous step

+3. Temporal binary.
+It can be installed with  ```brew install temporal ```

+4. UV Python package and project manager - https://docs.astral.sh/uv/

 ## The multi-agent pipeline

 A run flows through four agents, each a Temporal **activity**: